simonqv/INDA/README.md

   with the `fail("Not implemented")` statement!**
 * For each implementation of `Stack`, one may simply extend `StackTest` with an implementing test class.
-The only method that should be overridden is `StackTest.getIntegerStack`, which should simply return an instance of a class that implements `Stack`.
+The only method that should be overridden is `StackTest.getIntegerStack`, which should simply return an instance of a class that implements `Stack<Integer>`.
 See the `setUp` method in `StackTest` and try to understand how this works.
-* In your case, you should implement `StackTest` with a test class called `LinkedListTest`. **This is the test class that you want to run!**
+* In your case, you should extend `StackTest` with a test class called `LinkedListTest`.
+* **LinkedListTest** is the class that you should run with JUnit!
+If it correctly extends `StackTest`, it will inherit the tests in it.
+This is why we have an abstract test class for the `Stack` interface: for every implementation of `Stack`, we can simply extend `StackTest` with another test class, without having to reimplement the same tests!

-To summarize, you should implement the unimplemented tests in `StackTest`, and extend the class with your own test class.
+To summarize, you should implement the unimplemented tests in `StackTest`, and extend the class with your own test class `LinkedListTest`.

+> **Assistant's note:** If you copy `LinkedListTest.java` from last week (which
+> is totally reasonable), you _must_ add a call to `super.setUp();` as the
+> first line in `LinkedListTest.setUp`.
+Otherwise, `StackTest.setUp` won't run
+> (as `LinkedListTest.setUp` overrides it) and you will get strange failures.

 #### Postfix
 You have been given the whole test class for the `Postfix` class (found at